bitburner-official/bitburner-src/markdown/bitburner.singularity.getaugmentationbaseprice.md

 number

-Base price of the augmentation, before price multiplier.
+Base price of the augmentation, before the player's price multiplier.

 ## Remarks

 RAM cost: 2.5 GB \* 16/4/1

+This excludes the player's price multiplier, but does include the relevant BitNode multipliers (e.g. the Shadows of Anarchy augmentation cost mult).